 \section{Introduction}

-In this paper we present several central limit theorems (CLTs) for group invariant random walks on the non-compact Grassmann manifolds $G_{p,q}(\mathbb F)=G/K$ over the (skew-)fields $\mathbb F=\mathbb R, \mathbb C, \mathbb H$.
-We state these results via corresponding CLTs on the associated double coset spaces $G//K$ which can be identified with the Weyl chambers $C_q^B\subset \mathbb R^q$ of type $B$.
-The associated spherical functions, regarded as functions on $C_q^B$, are then hypergeometric functions of type $BC$, and it turns out that the CLTs can be stated more generally for certain classes of Markov chains on $C_q^B$ whose transition probabilities are related with hypergeometric functions of type $BC$ for a wider range of parameters than just for the group parameters.
+In this paper we present several limit theorems for group invariant random walks on the non-compact Grassmann manifolds $G_{p,q}(\mathbb F)=G/K$ over the (skew-)fields $\mathbb F=\mathbb R, \mathbb C, \mathbb H$.
+We state these results via the associated double coset spaces $G//K$ which can be identified with the Weyl chambers $C_q^B\subset \mathbb R^q$ of type $B$.
+The associated spherical functions, regarded as functions on $C_q^B$, are then hypergeometric functions of type $BC$, and it turns out that the limit theorems can be derived for a larger class of Markov chains on $C_q^B$ whose transition probabilities are related these with hypergeometric functions beyond the group parameters.